klaraCombrinck/The-Unexpected-Adventure/README.md

 # The-Unexpected-Adventure
 This is an Adventure Logbook created as a place to share some of my hobbies and activities.
 The main purpose of this website is to showcase my current web development skills.
-[Project Link](http://github.com)
+[Check out my Website!](http://github.com)

 ## About the Project